-Thursday, before we left on Saturday, I took Austin to his Grandma Joy's house.
+Before we left, I took Austin to his Grandma Joy's house.
 We had a good visit and he took to her immediately.
 I left him on Friday morning and drove back to Nashville.
-I was supposed to get my eardrums cut open for the plane ride because I had ear infections, but the steroids and antibiotics had put a negative pressure situation in my ears and the eardrum was inverted.
+I was supposed to get my ear drums cut open for the plane ride because I had ear infections, but the steroids and antibiotics had put a negative pressure situation in my ears and the eardrum was inverted.
 I couldn't get the procedure done.
 I was so scared that my ears would hurt, but they did pretty well.

 We left on Saturday morning about 6 AM.
 We flew to San Diego and got there around noon.
 We stayed on nearby Coronado Island.
 The hotel was beautiful and the island was immaculate.
 We rested about an hour and then went to the San Diego Zoo.
 I was disappointed in the zoo.
 Everyone said that it was amazing, and it was just so-so.
 People were waiting for 90 minutes to see the giant pandas.
 I caught a glimpse of them through the slats in the wooden fence after we waited for 30 minutes.
 I decided to get out of the line - who needs another hour wait to see a sleeping panda in full view.
 I saw enough.
 The maps were backwards - all tourists just turned them upside down - looks like they would fix that.
 The gorillas were the best by far.
 We spent about four hours at the zoo and then drove around San Diego.